 800. Biological Process Engineering; 801.
 Chemical Engineering; 803.
-Food Technology; and 806.
-Fuel Technology.
+Food Technology; 804.
+Environmental Pollution Control; 806.
+Fuel Technology; and 808.
+Industrial Pollution Control.
 (Master of Applied Science)

 The MAppSc courses provide for a comprehensive study of theoretical and practical aspects of many advanced topics.
-The courses are elective in nature and provide an opportunity for graduates to apply their basic skills in fields in which the School has developed special expertise, namely: Chemical Engineering and Fuel Technology; Biological Process Engineering and Food Technology.
+The courses are formal and elective in nature and provide an opportunity for graduates to apply their basic skills in fields in which the School has developed special expertise, namely: Chemical Engineering, Environmental and Industrial Pollution Control and Fuel Technology; Biological Process Engineering and Food Technology.

-The courses specializing in Chemical Engineering and Fuel Technology are primarily intended for graduates in Applied Science, Engineering, or Science with principal interests in Chemistry, Mathematics and/or Physics.
-The courses specializing in Biological Process Engineering and Food Technology are primarily intended for graduates in Agriculture, Applied Science, and Science with principal interests in Biochemistry, Chemistry and/or Microbiology.
+The courses specializing in Chemical Engineering, Industrial Pollution Control and Fuel Technology are primarily intended for graduates in Applied Science, Engineering, or Science with principal interests in Chemistry, Mathematics and/or Physics.
+The courses specializing in Biological Process Engineering and Food Technology are primarily intended for graduates in Agriculture,

+Applied Science, and Science with principal interests in Biochemistry, Chemistry and/or Microbiology.
 They are designed to allow the maximum flexibility consistent with the standing of the award.
 Intending candidates are invited to submit proposed study programmes to the Head of the School for advice and recommendation.